-Has the tendency to operate stiffly at first, but loosen up with use.
+They may operate stiffly at first, but the shears loosen up with use.

-They are on the higher end of the price spectrum and the handles are small.
+The shears are on the higher end of the price spectrum, and the handles are small.

 Who would have thought that the most important thing one learns in preschool isn’t how to tie their shoes or say their ABCs?
 It’s actually how to play with scissors.